staropera/aa-freight/README.md

 Name | Description | Default
 -- | -- | --
-`FREIGHT_APP_NAME`| Name of this app as shown in the Auth sidebar, page titles and as default avatar name for notifications. | `'Alliance Freight'`
+`FREIGHT_APP_NAME`| Name of this app as shown in the Auth sidebar, page titles and as default avatar name for notifications. | `'Freight'`
 `FREIGHT_CONTRACT_SYNC_GRACE_MINUTES`| Sets the number minutes until a delayed sync will be recognized as error  | `30` `FREIGHT_DISCORD_DISABLE_BRANDING`| Turns off setting the name and avatar url for the webhook.
-Notifications will be posted by a bot called "Alliance Freight" with the logo of your organization as avatar image | `False`
+Notifications will be posted by a bot called "Freight" with the logo of your organization as avatar image | `False`
 `FREIGHT_DISCORD_MENTIONS`| Optional mention string put in front of every notification to create pings: Typical values are: `@here` or `@everyone`.
 You can also mention roles, however you will need to add the role ID for that.
 The format is: `<@&role_id>` and you can get the role ID by entering `_<@role_name>` in a channel on Discord.
 See [this link](https://www.reddit.com/r/discordapp/comments/580qib/how_do_i_mention_a_role_with_webhooks/) for details. | `''`
 `FREIGHT_DISCORD_WEBHOOK_URL`| Webhook URL for the Discord channel where contract notifications for pilots should appear. | `None`
 `FREIGHT_DISCORD_CUSTOMERS_WEBHOOK_URL`| Webhook URL for the Discord channel where contract notifications for customers should appear. | `None`